NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Delta

-5. You have a policy applied at the domain level that you don’t want applied to five computers in your organization.
+5. You have a policy applied at the domain level that you don't want applied to five computers in your organization.
 Which of the following should you configure to accomplish this goal?